What is AudioTX Communicator?

 As and when we make in-version improvements and upgrades to the

-program, these will be freely downloadable to our existing users
+program, these are freely downloadable to our existing users.
+Do you offer volume discounts on multiple purchases?
+Sure

-- contact us with your requirements by e-mailing: sales@audiotx.com.
+- but generally only for larger orders... contact us with your requirements